calebk1/aep-sdks-documentation/resources/troubleshooting-guides/troubleshooting-push.md

 3. [Ensure user opt in for push in Adobe Analytics](troubleshooting-push.md#validate-analytics-request-with-push-optin).
 4. [Confirm user ID is correctly set \(and is same from steps 2 and 3, above](troubleshooting-push.md#validate-the-user-id-is-correct)\).

-## Pass the Push Identifier to the SDK
+## Pass the push identifier to the SDK

 The `setPushIdentifier` API sets the device token for push notifications in the SDK.
-This results in a few network calls made to the requisite Adobe servers to associate the user with the push token.
+This results in a few network calls made to the necessary Adobe servers to associate the user with the push token.

 {% hint style="warning" %}
-If SDK privacy status is`optedout`, the push identifier will not be set.
+If SDK privacy status is `optedout`, the push identifier will not be set.
 {% endhint %}

 ### setPushIdentifier